 You will also need to sport a positive approachable personality and be the consummate team player to as they say, “To make us loveable both inside and out”.

 NOTE: You can never know enough about the aviation world.
 In fact that is one of the most exciting things about it; it constantly moves, it's changing all the time.
 Certainly the basics stay the same but the environment, the planes, the company business plan changes to meet new and emerging markets.
-If you'd like to know more about the basics you'll find more in Aviation 102 - The MAGIC of Aviation which is a bonus of the AFAA 3-step system to applying to an airline for a flight attendant job.
+If you'd like to know more about the basics you'll find more in Aviation 102 - The MAGIC of Aviation which is a bonus of the AIRLINES Be a Flight Attendant today program to applying to an airline for a flight attendant job.

 Professional Experience Required